4-in-1-Telecom-Design-Studio/Prototype/README.md

 ## Introduction

- Prototype is a demo design of a music player: The music artist that's display is Young NBA Boy and the song that's displayed within the music player is scars.
+ Prototype is a demo design of a music player: The music artist that's displayed is Young NBA Boy and the song that's displayed within the music player is scars.

 <details>
 <summary>Prototype</summary>